-By Ariel Borland, Partner, Jennifer O’Farrell, Associate and Joel Lazar, Law Graduate
+By Ariel Borland, Partner, Jennifer O’Farrell, Associate

 In the decision of In the matter of OneSteel Manufacturing Pty Limited (administrators appointed) NSWSC 21 (OneSteel), the Court held that a registration which erroneously identifies a grantor by its ABN instead of its ACN is a seriously misleading defect within the meaning of sections 164 and 165 of the Personal Property Securities Act 2009 (Cth) (PPSA) that will render the registration of a security interest on the Personal Property Securities Register (PPSR) nugatory.